AIS Mental Health Team

 20 years professional experience in clinical and sporting arenas.

-“The AIS initiative of having a designated Mental Health Referral Network of skilled and experienced psychologists who understand the unique challenges of a sporting environment is imperative for ensuring the highest level of psychological support and individual care for our elite athletes.”
+“A designated Mental Health Referral Network of skilled and experienced psychologists is imperative for ensuring the highest level of psychological support and care for elite athletes and I am privileged to be a part of that group”.

 Contact the MHRN